Facebook

 • Heart Disease: Heart disease is a general term for various heart conditions.
 Heart disease can lead to heart attacks, strokes, and other serious health problems.
 Heart disease is the leading cause of death in the United States and is a significant complication of ROS Oxidative Stress.

-• Respiratory Diseases: Respiratory diseases are conditions that affect the lungs and other parts of the respiratory system.
+• Respiratory Diseases: Respiratory diseases affect the lungs and other parts of the respiratory system.
 These diseases can make breathing difficult, and they can be severe.
 Respiratory diseases are a significant complication of ROS Oxidative Stress.

 • Prevention: ROS Oxidative Stress is a serious health problem but also preventable.
 If a person takes steps to avoid exposure to prooxidants and to make sure their body has what it needs to detoxify itself, they can protect themselves from the harmful effects of these substances.